 Tip #2 Bring a mechanic during the actual inspection

-Remember that repossessed cars will be sold on “as is where is” basis.
+Remember that repossessed cars will be sold on an “as is where is” basis.
 It means you’re buying a car in its current condition, whatever that condition happens to be.
 The bank does not guarantee the condition of the units.

 Also, some banks may not let you open or test drive the unit so bringing a trusted mechanic with you is your best bet.
-Seasoned mechanics can easily spot problems thru visual inspection that regular people couldn’t normally see.
+Seasoned mechanics can easily spot problems through visual inspection that regular people couldn’t normally see.

 Tip #3 Check the car’s LTO/LTFRB/PNP/HPG records